Walmart, Inc. (WMT) CEO Doug McMillon on Q1 2021 Results - Earnings Call Transcript

 So Dan, if that was the last question.
 You're going to just wrap up and say thank you to everybody?

-Thanks giving me the nod on video conference.
-We do appreciate how much time and attention you all pay at Walmart, and we'll try to do a good job of communicating as we go forward and letting you know what we can have in what is a very volatile situation.
+Dan’s giving me the nod on video conference.
+We do appreciate how much time and attention you all pay at Walmart, and we'll try to do a good job of communicating as we go forward and letting you know what we can [and follow up] [ph] in what is a very volatile situation.
 Really appreciate our associates.
 They've done an incredible job in the first quarter and we all appreciate it.